sueqian6/sueqian6.github.io/_pages/about.md

   - /about.html
 ---

-Hi my friend!
-You found my homepage.
+Hi my friend, and welcome to my homepage!

-I'm currently living in Seattle, WA.
-These days I have been working on multimodal llm research at Apple.
-If you are also interested in NLP/CV/Multimodal, let's connect.
-My email: yq729@nyu.edu.
+I’m currently based in Seattle, WA, and working on multimodal LLM research at Apple.
+If you're interested in NLP or Multimodal, feel free to reach out—I’d love to connect!
+You can contact me at yq729@nyu.edu.

-Before joinning Apple, I received my master's degree in Computer Science from New York University, Courant Institute of Mathematical Sciences in 2023, and my bachelor's degrees in Physics and Finance from Nanjing University in 2018.
+Before joining Apple, I earned my master’s degree in Computer Science from the Courant Institute of Mathematical Sciences at New York University in Jan 2023.
+Prior to that, I completed my bachelor’s degrees in Physics and Finance at Nanjing University in 2018.

-I'm from Suzhou, Jiangsu, China.
-My MBTI is ENFJ.
+I’m originally from Suzhou, Jiangsu, China.
+My MBTI type is ENFJ.

 Photography
 ======
-I use Fujifilm X-T5 and DJI Mavic Air 2 to take photos.
+I use Fujifilm X-T5, Ricoh GR3 and DJI Mavic Air 2 to take photos.
 Check out my photos [here](https://www.instagram.com/yusu.photography?igshid=MmIzYWVlNDQ5Yg%3D%3D).

 Reading and Writing
 ======